LavisCannon15/Practicum-Final-Project/README.md

 # Drone Forecast Application

 The Drone Forecast Application is a web application that provides drone pilots with weather and other relevant data to help them determine whether it is safe to fly their drone.
-The application uses the Google Places JavaScript API and Google Maps API to retrieve location data and display a map, and the OpenWeather API to retrieve weather data.
+The application uses the Google Places JavaScript API and Google Maps API to retrieve location data and display a map, OpenWeather API to retrieve weather data, and OpenCage Data API for geolocating, which converts any location into coordinates

 ## Features